This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 You may need to wear compression stockings to prevent blood clots from forming.
-Your caregiver will decide when it is OK to remove your nasogastric tube.
+Your healthcare provider will decide when it is OK to remove your nasogastric tube.

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath.
 Then let the air out and cough.
 Repeat these steps 10 times every hour.